sybila/BCSgen/README.md

 * Output
  * State space file - JSON file for storing generated state space
  * Reactions file - text file for storing reactions

+> __Short tutorial__: Fill all the required fields and press _Compute_ button.
+Then, [analysis](https://github.com/sybila/BCSgen#note) is applied.
+Computation is completed when _Compute_ button changes to _Finish_ button.
+The process can be cancelled by pressing _Cancel_ button only before the computation starts.

 ## Command Line Interface